What hiring managers actually look for

 Do I need experience to be a front desk agent?

 Not always.
 Many hotels will train you if you have strong customer service skills and a professional demeanor.
-Large properties and chains are more likely to hire without hotel experience.
+Large properties and chains are more likely to hire without prior hotel experience.

 How do I list Opera PMS on my resume?